takuto-okuno-riken/mtess/README.md

 Because downloaded data generating model (GSDGM) is created by large HCP data (N=410) and so it can generate group representative (standard) human brain dynamics.
 Generated group surrogate data will be the representative and centroid of the group of original rs-fMRI time-series data.

+Other GSDGM .mat files (male, female, algorithms) can be found in [Zenodo](https://sandbox.zenodo.org/record/1040399).

 ##
 <b>Demo4</b><br>